Parish Council 01344 874268

 Sunningdale Bowling Club has produced a booklet (which resides on the Club’s website) to celebrate its centenary in 2013.
 It was researched and written by Bob and Betty Montgomery, Peter O’Kill and Hugh Devonald, and designed and produced by Mike Thompson.

-Finally, mention is made of “A Short History of Sunningdale” by F.C.
+Mention is made of “A Short History of Sunningdale” by F.C.
 Hodder, originally written in 1936, which has been re-published in hardback by his granddaughter Bridget Wade.

 Skip to content